Canada–United Kingdom Trade Continuity Agreement

-The UK-Canada Trade Continuity Agreement (TCA) is a free trade agreement between the United Kingdom and Canada.
+The Canada–United Kingdom Trade Continuity Agreement (TCA) is a free trade agreement between the United Kingdom and Canada.
 Discussions had been ongoing between both parties during the Brexit transition period.
-A deal was finally agreed upon on November 21, 2020, signed on December 8, and entered into force on 1 April 2021.
-The agreement is mostly a rollover of the CETA agreement but could pave the way to a deeper free trade agreement between Canada and the UK.
+A deal was finally agreed upon on 21 November 2020, signed on 8 December, and entered into force on 1 April 2021.
+The agreement is mostly a rollover of the CETA agreement, but it paved the way to a deeper free trade agreement between Canada and the UK.

 History

-As the United Kingdom withdrew from the European Union in January 2020, both the UK and Canada sought to replicate the Comprehensive Economic and Trade Agreement (CETA) to avoid any disruption of trade after the Brexit transition period ends on 31 December 2020.
+As the United Kingdom withdrew from the European Union in January 2020, both the UK and Canada sought to replicate the Comprehensive Economic and Trade Agreement (CETA) to avoid any disruption of trade after the Brexit transition period ended on 31 December 2020.